A universal variational framework for parabolic equations and systems: Second order problems on full space

-using the $\BMO_{x}-\cH^1_{x}$ duality and compensated compactness~\cite{CLMS}.
-Integrating this in time guarantees boundedness and ellipticity of the second order term in $\Lt $ if $A$ is changed to $A+D$ with $\|D\|_{\L^\infty_{t}\BMO_{x}}<\infty$. {(We shall set up the operator in a non-formal way below.)} All the results obtained up to this point extend with $A$ replaced by $A+D$ under this assumption on $D$. {Indeed, the extension only affects the second order term, which has been treated via bounds for the pairing $\angle{A \nabla u}{\nabla v}$ at each occurrence rather than concrete bounds on $A$, with one sole exception that we address next.}
+All the results obtained up to this point extend with $A$ replaced by $A+D$ under this assumption on $D$. {Indeed, the extension only affects the second order term, which has been treated via bounds for the pairing $\angle{A \nabla u}{\nabla v}$ at each occurrence rather than concrete bounds on $A$, with one sole exception that we address next.}

 The only subtle thing to handle is the proof of the $\L^2$ off-diagonal estimates \eqref{eq:ODE} as in Theorem~\ref{thm:ODE} (with a less precise control on the constants $C, \omega, c_{0}$), {the difficulty being that {$D$} re-appears in lower order coefficients when using Davies'~exponential trick in \eqref{eq:conjugation}.} We first give rigorous definitions of the bracket terms to justify computations.